robertorcosta/azure-docs.pt-br/articles/storage/files/storage-dotnet-how-to-use-files.md

 ## <a name="add-using-directives"></a>Adicionar diretivas using

-No **Gerenciador de soluções**, abra o arquivo *Program.cs* e adicione as seguintes diretivas using à parte superior do arquivo.
+No **Gerenciador de soluções**, abra o arquivo *Program. cs* e adicione as seguintes diretivas using à parte superior do arquivo.

 # <a name="net-v12"></a>[\.NET v12](#tab/dotnet)